 Your other half wants to feel their best on your wedding day, too.
 Both of you have put in all the time, effort and energy to make sure the day is one of the best days of your lives.
 Naturally, the stress of wedding planning can take its toll on their health and could exacerbate existing symptoms.

-While bloating and IBS are certainly indicators of a food intolerance†, headaches and migraines, low mood, tiredness, and joint pain are all signs, too.
+While bloating and IBS are certainly indicators of a food intolerance†, headaches, low mood, tiredness, and joint pain are all signs, too.
 If your partner is experiencing any of these symptoms and has already consulted with their GP, perhaps they, too, need to take a closer look at their diet before the big day.

 What can you both do?